 Agricultural Machinery Demand

 Diesel engines are at the heart of Australia's agricultural sector, with an enormous fleet of equipment servicing farm operations.
 Diesel's reliability and efficiency account for why the industry relies so much on diesel fuel, especially where there is no other source of energy available in far-off regions of farming.
 Efforts to enhance the energy efficiency of farm equipment have shown that enormous savings in diesel consumption can be achieved through measures such as proper machinery selection, staff training, and routine maintenance.
-These measures not only lower the operating cost but also enable the sustainability of the agricultural sector, underpinning the long-term demand for diesel engines in agriculture.
+These measures lower the operating cost and enable the sustainability of the agricultural sector, underpinning the long-term demand for diesel engines in agriculture.
 As a result, diesel remains crucial for the agricultural sector, ensuring sustained demand for high-performance, energy-efficient machinery.

 Freight and Logistics Expansion